How to Use Images on Your Website Without Violating Singapore’s Copyright Laws

 A use of a work can also be permitted if the work has been “fairly used” as per Part 5, Division 2 of the CA. This means that you can use images, designs and photographs on your website or blog without incurring liability if this fair use defence applies in your case.

 Please note that Singapore’s “fair use” defence does not work the same way as the “fair use” defence to copyright infringement in the United States, despite their identical names.

 The general factors that the court will consider when deciding if the fair use defence applies are:

-- The purpose and character of the dealing, including whether the dealing is of a commercial nature or for non-profit educational purposes.
+- The purpose and character of the use, including whether the use is of a commercial nature or for non-profit educational purposes.
 The fact that you are reproducing the images on your website or blog for commercial purposes will weigh against a finding of fair use.

 - The nature of the work.
 A finding of fair use is less likely in cases involving fiction-based copyright works (as opposed to fact-based ones).

 - The amount and substantiality of the part copied, in relation to the whole work.

 - The effect of the use on the potential market for, or value of, the work.